-In other words, this architecture prevents infinite Service Function Loops, even when Service Functions may be invoked multiple times in the same SFP.
+In other words, this architecture requires the solution to prevent infinite Service Function Loops, even when Service Functions may be invoked multiple times in the same SFP.

 5.5.
 Load Balancing Considerations

 Supporting function elasticity and high-availability should not overly complicate SFC or lead to unnecessary scalability problems.